To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-- SimpliSafe has a 3-year warranty, and Ring’s is 1 year.
+- SimpliSafe has a 3-year warranty, while Ring’s is only one year.

 - Ring is compatible with Z-Wave and Zigbee devices; SimpliSafe is not.

-- All of SimpliSafe’s plans use cellular monitoring, while Ring’s is broadband.
+- All of SimpliSafe’s plans use cellular monitoring, while Ring’s is limited to broadband.

-- SimpliSafe has a DIY installation, and Vivint’s installation requires a professional.
+- SimpliSafe installation is DIY, while Vivint’s installation requires a professional.

-- Vivint has a more extensive list of equipment options with more advanced technology than SimpliSafe has.
+- Vivint has a more extensive list of equipment options and offers more advanced technology than SimpliSafe.

-- Vivint requires a 4-year contract, and SimpliSafe has no longterm commitments.
+- Vivint requires a 4-year contract, while SimpliSafe has no long-term commitments.

-SimpliSafe is widely known because of its advertisements heard on the radio, in podcasts, TV and magazines.
+SimpliSafe is widely known because of its advertisements heard on the radio, in podcasts, on TV and in magazines.
 But does that mean it’s better than what the lesser-known competition has to offer?

 Just because SimpliSafe is a household name doesn’t mean it’s necessarily the best fit for you.
 You may opt for SimpliSafe over the competition because of its DIY installation, no long-term contracts, and low monitoring fees.
 But if you want an outdoor camera and lower equipment fees, for example, you may want to consider other options.
 Our experts review over a dozen competitors in our home security provider reviews.